Junaid433/Teloxide-Plugins/README.md

 </div>

-## ✨ What is Teloxide Plugins?
+## What is this?

-Teloxide Plugins revolutionizes Telegram bot development in Rust by providing a powerful yet simple plugin system.
-Instead of writing complex message handling and routing code, you just add a `#[TeloxidePlugin]` attribute above your functions, and they automatically become bot commands!
+It's a macro-based plugin system for teloxide.
+Instead of manually wiring up dispatch trees, you slap a `#[TeloxidePlugin]` attribute on your functions and the macro handles the routing.

-**Before (Traditional Approach):**
+The old way:

 ```rust
 let handler = dptree::entry()
     .branch(Update::filter_message()